Explore AI speech

 The app supports both speech recognition and speech synthesis, enabling you to have a voice-based conversation with the model.

-When the app status is Listening…, say something like “What is speech recognition?” and wait for a response.
+2. When the app status is Listening…, say something like “What’s speech recognition?” and wait for a response.

 Tip: Processing speech and retrieving a response from the model may take some time in this browser-based sample app - especially when using the CPU-based model.
 Be patient!

-When the status changes to Speaking…, the app uses text-to-speech to vocalize the response from the model.
-When it’s finished, the original prompt and the response will be shown as text.
+4. When the status changes to Speaking…, the app uses text-to-speech to vocalize the response from the model.

-Tip: If no voices are available in your browser, only the text reponse will be shown.
+Note: If no voices are available in your browser, the reponse will not be vocalized.

 Summary